Cartoon Buddy Club Publishing

 1513 James IV and the majority of Scotland’s noblemen killed at the battle of Flodden.

-The protestant Reformation, via the preacher John Knox, split the country between both Catholic and Protestant methods of Devine faith.
+The protestant Reformation, via the preacher John Knox, split the country between both Catholic and Protestant methods of Divine faith.
 In both external cultural differences and attempts to create influence, England supported the Protestants and France supported the Catholics.

 1513 James V married French Catholic Mary of Guise, whose subsequent daughter, eventually became Mary Queen Of Scots.